Association for Research on Nonprofit Organizations and Voluntary Action

 The Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA) was founded and incorporated in 1971 by David Horton Smith, with the help of Burt R. Baldwin, Richard D. Reddy, and Eugene D. White Jr. as the Association for Voluntary Action Scholars (AVAS).

+As of 2022 the President of ARNOVA was Chao Guo.

 History

 The vision of the founders was to create an independent and impartial forum for researchers in the fledgling field of voluntary action and citizen participation.
 For a long time, AVAS’ annual conferences and quarterly journal were the only outlets available to scholars interested in this area of research.

 AVAS originally held parallel conferences with the Association for Volunteer Administration and the Association of Volunteer Bureaus.
 The first conference was held in Denver, Colorado in 1974.
 The first solo conference was held in 1982 in Lansing, Michigan.
 These annual conventions allowed the organization to fulfill its purpose, as stated in the by-laws, to "stimulate, coordinate, and otherwise aid the efforts of those engaged in research, other scholarship and professional activity related to the understanding and improvement of nonprofit organizations and voluntary action" by creating a face-to-face forum for idea exchange.

 AVAS’ publications were a major part of its contribution to the research community.
 The newsletter begun in 1973 and contained information about events and individuals in the research community as well as information specific to the organization.
 Citizen Participation and Voluntary Action Abstracts appeared originally as a supplement to the first newsletter, bringing together a variety of resources for researchers working in this interdisciplinary field.
 Volunteer Administration was published by AVAS until 1982, and is now published by the Association of Volunteer Administrators as the Journal of Volunteer Administration.
 The Journal of Voluntary Action Research (JVAR) begun in 1972 and was, for a long time, the only scholarly journal focusing on all aspects of voluntary action research.
 In 1986 JVAR attempted to broaden its focus to include the rapidly growing field of nonprofit study by adding a subtitle: Studies of Voluntarism, Citizen Participation, Philanthropy, and Nonprofit Organizations.
 1988 heralded a new publisher for the journal, and an entirely new name- Nonprofit and Voluntary Sector Quarterly (NVSQ).
 More recently, the organization has collaborated with the Indiana University Center on Philanthropy on Research in Progress.